Organizations have 2 headset options for virtual reality (VR) training: wireless or tethered.

 How Do Tethered Virtual Reality Headsets Work?

-Tethered VR headsets are powered through a connection to a PC that sends the VR experience to the headset through a cable connection.
+Tethered VR headsets are powered by a cable connection to a PC that delivers the VR experience to the headset.
 Some tethered VR headsets require 2-3 additional devices, including base stations and lightboxes that are installed in the upper corners of a room to track learners’ movements.
-These devices give an external input to the headset, combined with sensors on the headset itself to accurately track learners’ movements.
+These devices give an external input to the headset, combined with sensors on the headset itself, to accurately track learners’ movements.

 If you decide to use tethered VR headsets, your organization should consider designating a specific area in your office for learners to complete their VR activities.